Dougie Imrie: Inverness Caledonian Thistle

 On 31 January 2008 he signed a two and half-year deal with Inverness Caledonian Thistle moving for a transfer fee of £45,000, depending on appearances.
 He made his debut for the club on 9 February 2008 in a 1–1 draw with St Mirren.
-Imrie settled in fairly well at "Caley Thistle" and registered two assists in a game against Gretna on 5 April 2008. and scored his first goal in the following match, a free kick in a 3–0 home win against Kilmarnock on 19 April 2008.
-He made his last appearance for Caley in a 1–0 win against Airdrie United.
+Imrie settled in fairly well at Caley Thistle and registered two assists in a game against Gretna on 5 April 2008. and scored his first goal in the following match, a free kick in a 3–0 home win against Kilmarnock on 19 April 2008.
+He made his last appearance for Caley Thistle in a 1–0 win against Airdrie United.

 Hamilton Academical

-Imrie signed for Hamilton Academical for close to £25,000 on 1 February 2010 and he made his debut in the Lanarkshire derby with Motherwell on 6 February.
+Imrie signed for Hamilton Academical The club he reportedly supported in childhood, for close to £25,000 on 1 February 2010 and he made his debut in the Lanarkshire derby with Motherwell on 6 February.
 He signed a new two-year contract on 13 July 2010.
 He won the BBC Sportsound Player of the Year in 2009–10 for accumulating the most man-of-the-matches performances throughout the SPL season, despite only joining Accies in February.

 In the first month after Hamilton's relegation from the Scottish Premier League, Imrie won the SFL Player of the Month award for August 2011.
 On 12 January 2012, Dundee United made an offer of £25,000 to Hamilton for Imrie, which was rejected.